zhumingcheng697/NYU-Dining/README.md

 - Print out a list of locations that have failed on both parts of the test

-- Print out a table for all locations with their names and if they have failed the test, and if so, on which part of the test they each have failed
+- Print out a table with names of all loaded locations and if they have failed the test, and if so, on which part of the test they each have failed

 - Rerun all the tests again if you would like to